AudreyRWilliams/Memory-Matching-Game/README.md

 # Memory-Matching-Game
-Memory Matching Game: <br>A fun and engaging project that demonstrates the use of logic and user interface development. <br><br>
+Memory Matching Game: <br>A fun and engaging project that demonstrates the use of logic and the development of a user interface. <br><br>
 Technology Used: <br>Canva, json

 1) I created the animal graphics in Canva with a 512 x 512 pixel dimension.
 The graphics were then downloaded from Canva as a png file and uploaded to GitHut in the pics directory.